 Related videos:

-The Liberation Agreement —the broad Cuban opposition coalition— and the Cuban American Bar Association (CABA) announced yesterday in Miami a strategic alliance to build the legal infrastructure necessary for a future democratic transition in Cuba.
+The Liberation Agreement —the broad Cuban opposition coalition— and the Cuban-American Bar Association (CABA) announced yesterday in Miami a strategic alliance to build the legal infrastructure necessary for a future democratic transition in Cuba.

-The press conference brought together Rosa María Payá, coordinator of the Liberation Agreement; Jordi Martínez-Cid, president of CABA; and the opposition leader José Daniel Ferrer, founder of the Patriotic Union of Cuba (UNPACU).
+The press conference brought together Rosa María Payá, coordinator of the Liberation Agreement; Jordi Martínez-Cid, president of CABA; and opposition leader José Daniel Ferrer, founder of the Patriotic Union of Cuba (UNPACU).

 An alliance for the "day after"